How I Hacked Back Into My Server Through a Media Player

 What I Learned

-Honestly, one thing: always have a second way in.
-I need a PiKVM, or an IPMI card, or a serial console - some out-of-band access that doesn’t depend on the operating system being in a working state.
-Everything else - the silent DKMS failure, the ZFS license situation, the storage-dependent SSH keys - all of that becomes a minor inconvenience if you can get to a console remotely.
-Without it, I was reduced to building C# plugins for a media server at 2am with an AI assistant, running shell commands through curl over a movie streaming API.
-It worked, and it makes a good story.
-I’d rather not do it again.
+Always have a second way in.
+I need a PiKVM, or an IPMI card, or a serial console - out-of-band access that doesn’t depend on the OS being healthy.
+Everything else - the DKMS failure I didn’t catch, the ZFS license situation, the storage-dependent SSH keys - is a minor inconvenience if you can get to a console.
+Without one, I was stuck building C# plugins for a media server at 2am with an AI assistant, piping shell commands over curl through a movie streaming API.